 In fact, new data from Domain shows that school catchment zones can actually have a significant influence over how quickly property prices grow.

 That’s because some people are willing to pay a significant premium to be located within some primary and secondary school zones.

-The report also reveals that annual house price growth in 40% of the primary and 41% of secondary school zones analysed surpassed the respective suburb price growth, with almost one-third of school zones seeing up to 10% more growth compared to the suburb they are located in.
+The report also reveals that annual house price growth in 46% of primary and 44% of secondary school catchments analysed surpasses the respective suburb price growth, with 88% of primary school and 95% of secondary school catchments seeing up to 10% more growth compared to the suburb they are located in.

 Here are the high school and primary school catchment areas which have come out on top for Sydney.

 Best suburbs in Sydney for high schools

 The most significant increase in house prices was seen in the Oberon High School catchment area in the Central Tablelands region of NSW.